Scale decomposition in compressible turbulence: Introduction

 \section{Introduction}

-This paper is the first in a series which studies the physical nature of compressible turbulence.
-The aim here is to give a systematic, theoretical approach based on coarse-graining (or filtering) to analyze non-linear scale interactions in such flows.
-It builds upon previous work of \cite{Germano92} and \cite{Eyink95a,Eyink05}.
+The aim of this paper is to give a systematic, theoretical approach based on coarse-graining (or filtering) to analyze non-linear scale interactions in compressible turbulent flows.
+It builds upon previous work of Germano \cite{Germano92} and Eyink \cite{Eyink95a,Eyink05}.
 There are several motivations for this work.
 First, there is no unique way to specifying a notion of scale, such as defining large-scale momentum and large-scale kinetic energy, in compressible turbulence.
-The traditional approach in this subject has employed density-weighted averaging, also known as Favre averaging, to decompose a flow into large-scale and turbulent components.
-Using Favre averaging, density, $\rho(\bx)$, and velocity, $\bu(\bx)$, are combined to yield a large-scale momentum, $\langle\rho\bu\rangle$, and a large-scale kinetic energy, $\frac{1}{2}\langle\rho\bu\rangle^2/\langle\rho\rangle$, with $\langle\dots\rangle$ denoting a space-average $\frac{1}{V}\int_Vd\bx (\dots)$.
-However, such a decomposition has been borne out of convenience to modelers and practitioners rather than physical considerations.
-It seems that {\it a priori} there is no fundamental reason to favor Favre averaging over any other combination of $\rho$ and $\bu$, from an infinite number of possibilities.
+The traditional approach in this subject has employed density-weighted averaging, also known as Favre averaging, to decompose a flow into large-scale and turbulent components \cite{Favre69}.
+Using Favre averaging, density, $\rho(\bx)$, and velocity, $\bu(\bx)$, are combined to yield a large-scale momentum, $\langle\rho\bu\rangle$, and a large-scale kinetic energy, $\frac{1}{2}\langle\rho\bu\rangle^2/\langle\rho\rangle$, where $\langle\dots\rangle$ can denote an ensemble-average, a time-average, or, as used in this paper, a space-average $\frac{1}{V}\int_Vd\bx (\dots)$.
+However, such a decomposition has been primarily borne out of convenience to modelers and practitioners rather than physical considerations.
+It seems that {\it a priori} there is no fundamental reason to favor Favre averaging over any other combination of $\rho$ and $\bu$, from an infinite number of possibilities, such as defining large-scale kinetic energy as $\langle\rho^\alpha \bu\rangle\bdot\langle\rho^{1-\alpha} \bu\rangle/2$ for $0<\alpha<1$ \cite{KidaOrszag90a} or, alternatively, as $\langle\rho\rangle|\langle \bu\rangle|^2/2$ \cite{Chassaing85}.